magus-corp/.github/profile/README.md

 Meet Huginn, the modular drone that's changing the game.
 Based on ESP32, Huginn is designed for expandability and customization.
 With Huginn, you'll never have to worry about expensive hardware again - just build, create, and fly!

-    Public release date: When we've tested Huginn in the field and made sure it's stable
+    Public release date: When we've tested Huginn in the field and made sure it's stable and safe

 ### Ch.A.P.S. - Cheap Appliance Personal Server